renecartaya/Numerical-AnalysIS-in-C/README.md

 # Numerical-Analysis-basics-in-C/C++

-Set of basic programs for numerical analysis developed in C using tools like:
+Set of basic programs for numerical analysis developed in C using algorithms like:

  1) Runge Kutta
  2) Monte Carlo